This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Is Melbourne or Sydney bigger?

-Sydney is slightly bigger in terms of population, with over five million residents.
-Meanwhile, Melbourne has just under five million residents.
-Sydney also receives nearly double the number of tourists versus Melbourne.
+Sydney is slightly bigger in terms of population, with over five million residents, compared to Melbourne, which has just under five million residents.
+Sydney also receives nearly double the number of tourists compared to Melbourne.

 Is Melbourne or Sydney more expensive?

 Sydney is more expensive than Melbourne in terms of cost of living.
-In fact, rent in Melbourne is estimated to be about 30% cheaper in Melbourne versus Sydney.
+In fact, rent in Melbourne is estimated to be about 30% cheaper than in Sydney.
 This blows my mind because I paid a lot of rent to live in Melbourne 😂.

 Melbourne or Sydney – let the battle commence!